Crandall-Lions Viscosity Solutions for Path-Dependent PDEs: The Case of Heat Equation: Introduction

 Regarding existence, we prove that the candidate solution $v$ in \eqref{v_Intro} solves in the viscosity sense equation \eqref{PPDE_Intro}.
 We proceed essentially as in the classical non-path-dependent case, relying as usual on It\^o's formula, which in the present context corresponds to the functional It\^o formula.
 Such a formula was firstly stated in \cite{dupire} and then rigorously proved in \cite{contfournie10,ContFournieAP}, see also \cite{CF16,fournie,cosso_russoStrict,Ohashi,Oberhauser}.
 In the present paper we provide a functional It\^o formula under general assumptions (Theorem \ref{T:Ito}).
 In particular, we do not require any boundedness assumption on the functional $u\colon[0,T]\times C([0,T];\R^d)\rightarrow\R$, thus improving (when the semimartingale process is continuous) the results stated in \cite{contfournie10,ContFournieAP}.
-The functional It\^o formula is proved following a similar approach as in \cite{RussoValloisSurvey}, where the classical non-path-dependent case was studied.

-Finally, in the present paper we define pathwise derivatives in an alternative and self-contained manner, as we are only interested in the case of continuous paths.
-Such an approach, developed in detail in Section \ref{S:FunctItoCalc}, is somehow minimalist compared to what is usually done in the literature, where definitions require the space of c\`adl\`ag paths.
-More precisely, in order to define the so-called vertical derivatives for a map $u\colon[0,T]\times C([0,T];\R^d)\rightarrow\R$ we consider a lifting of $u$, that is a map $\hat u$ defined on the enlarged space $[0,T]\times C([0,T];\R^d)\times\R^d$.
-The third argument $\mathbf y$ in $\hat u(t,\boldsymbol x,\mathbf y)$ refers to the possible jump of $\boldsymbol x$ at the present time $t$.
-Indeed, $\hat u$ is a lifting of $u$ if it holds that